volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     // One of the arguments from this list "new_tgw existing_tgw" must be set

     new_tgw {
-      // One of the arguments from this list "user_assigned system_generated" must be set system_generated = true
+      // One of the arguments from this list "system_generated user_assigned" must be set system_generated = true
     }
-    // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set total_nodes = "1"
+    // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set nodes_per_az = "2"
   }

   // One of the arguments from this list "default_blocked_services blocked_services" must be set